Dash (DASH) Metrics

 How is Dash performing compared to the broader crypto market?

-Over the past 7 days, Dash has declined by 18.22%, underperforming the overall crypto market which posted a 1.88% gain.
-This indicates a temporary lag in DASH's price action relative to the broader market momentum.
+Over the past 7 days, Dash has gained 3.71%, outperforming the overall crypto market which posted a 1.48% decline.
+This indicates strong performance in DASH's price action relative to the broader market momentum.

 Trends Market Overview